-Yaroslav Shramko: February 24, 2022 divided the life of every Ukrainian into two parts - before the full-scale aggression of the Russian Federation and after it.
-Of course, Ukraine has been living in an undeclared war with Russia at least since 2014, when the criminal annexation of Crimea and the invasion of the Donbas region took place.
+Yaroslav Shramko: The 24th of February 2022 divided the life of every Ukrainian into two parts: before the full-scale aggression of the Russian Federation and after it.
+Of course, Ukraine has been in a state of undeclared war with Russia at least since 2014, when the criminal annexation of Crimea and the invasion of the Donbas region took place.
 But February 24 was indeed a turning point.
-This day made it quite clear for the whole world that Putin and his clique do not need Crimea, Donbas, or any other separate Ukrainian territory; their ultimate goal is the entire Ukraine, moreover, they want to restore Russian empire, at least within the borders of the former Soviet Union, and to achieve this goal they will seek to destroy the Ukrainian state and the Ukrainian nation by all means.
-However, it is now evident that Putin has miscalculated and badly underestimated Ukrainian people.
+This day made it quite clear for the whole world that Putin and his clique do not need Crimea, Donbas, or any other separate Ukrainian territory; their ultimate goal is the whole of Ukraine.
+Moreover, they want to restore the Russian Empire, at least within the borders of the former Soviet Union, and to achieve this goal, they will seek to destroy the Ukrainian state and the Ukrainian nation by all means.
+However, it is now evident that Putin has miscalculated and badly underestimated the Ukrainian people.
 We are fully committed to fight against the occupiers for our freedom and our country.
 It was this mood of resistance that dominated our city and our university from the very first day of Russian aggression.
-As for the Kryvyi Rih State Pedagogical University, our main task was to maintain a high degree of overall organization, to support our students, faculty and all staff, to provide them with a foothold in this difficult time.
+As for the Kryvyi Rih State Pedagogical University, our main task was to maintain a high degree of overall organisation, to support our students, faculty, and all staff, to provide them with a foothold in this difficult time.
 We also sought to contribute to the resistance against the enemy.
 There were days in March 2022 when the advance troops of the Russian army approached quite close to the city, and it was very important not to fall into panic.
-At the university, we organized a volunteer centre, where students and professors wove camouflage nets for the defenders of the city and helped to form and equip battalions for the territorial defense.
-At the same time we continued the educational process at the university, although, of course, all classes were held remotely.
+At the university, we organised a volunteer centre, where students and professors wove camouflage nets for the defenders of the city and helped to form and equip battalions for the territorial defence.
+At the same time, we continued the educational process at the university, although, of course, all classes were held remotely.
 Well, it was not easy for us then, and it is not easy now, when we have to endure constant rocket attacks on the city, although the Russian troops were driven behind the Dnipro River.
-But the most important thing is that we retained the faith in our victory, have kept the university intact, the vast majority of students and faculty remain in place, and we continue our academic and scientific activities.
+But the most important thing is that we retained faith in our victory and have kept the university intact.
+The vast majority of students and faculty remain in place, and we continue our academic and scientific activities.

-ISSN 2299-0518
+ISSN 2299-0518 46